univention/office365/README.md

   migrates the existing initialized AD Connection to "defaultADconnection", by creating an udm object of type "office365/ad-connection" and setting the UCR variable: "office365/adconnection/alias/defaultADconnection".
-  Optionally the migration can be started manually at a later stange by running the command /usr/share/univention-office365/scripts/migrate_to_adconnectionalias
+  Optionally the migration can be started manually at a later stage by running the command /usr/share/univention-office365/scripts/migrate_to_adconnectionalias
-* Group Synchonization doesn't happen by default.
+* Group Synchronization doesn't happen by default.
 The UCR variable "office365/groups/sync" needs to activated for this.
 After changing that UCR variable the Univention Directory Listener Needs to be restarted.
-  Group synchronization may put some load on the server, because the selection of which goups to synchronize happens automatically, by checking nested group memberships of user accounts that are enabled for synchronization.
+  Group synchronization may put some load on the server, because the selection of which groups to synchronize happens automatically, by checking nested group memberships of user accounts that are enabled for synchronization.
 * In LDAP, enabled user accounts are marked by the attribute "univentionOffice365Enabled".
 The target Azure ADs can be seen in the multivalue LDAP attribute "univentionOffice365ADConnectionAlias".
-  After successfull synchronization, the Listener modules store the Azure AD object IDs at the corresponding UCS user and group objects.
+  After successful synchronization, the Listener modules store the Azure AD object IDs at the corresponding UCS user and group objects.
   These object IDs are specific for each target Azure AD instance.
-  This information is used for internal book-keeping and not easily accessible via LDAP search, because it is stored as encoded as base64(zipped(json(dict))) in an LDAP attribute "univentionOffice365Data".
+  This information is used for internal book-keeping and not easily accessible via LDAP search, because it is stored encoded as base64(zipped(json(dict))) in an LDAP attribute "univentionOffice365Data".
 For user objects this encoded dictionary additionally includes the Azure AD specific userPrincipalNames, which are visible in the UMC users/user tab "Microsoft 365".
-Their presence in the UMC provides a possiblity to quickly check, if the initial synchronization of an account has been successful.
+Their presence in the UMC provides the possibility to quickly check, if the initial synchronization of an account has been successful.
 * The connector is able to configure O365 subscriptions at user objects.
-Subscriptions are only assigned when a user is enabled for Azure synchronisation, reenabling a user also configures subscriptions.
-By default it is it is tried to enable a subscription with the following Azure-internal identifiers:
+Subscriptions are only assigned when a user is enabled for Azure synchronisation, re-enabling a user also configures subscriptions.
+By default, it is tried to enable a subscription with the following Azure-internal identifiers:
   'SHAREPOINTWAC, SHAREPOINTWAC_DEVELOPER, OFFICESUBSCRIPTION'.
   The default can be overruled by UCR office365/subscriptions/service_plan_names.
 To see available subscriptions use the tool print_subscriptions.
-  Fine grained subscription policies can be set with UDM objects of the type office365/profile.
-Here, a subscription name and individualy white- or blacklisted service plans can be configured.
+  Fine-grained subscription policies can be set with UDM objects of the type office365/profile.
+Here, a subscription name and individually white or blacklisted service plans can be configured.
 These profiles can be set at udm groups/group objects.
-  When a member of such a group is enabled for synchronisation, the user listener will search for the first group where a office365/profile is set, and configure the azure user object accordingly.
+  When a member of such a group is enabled for synchronisation, the user listener will search for the first group where an office365/profile is set, and configure the azure user object accordingly.
 * It is possible to use external Office clients with the Connector, like mobile apps or Office Desktop products.
 A respective subscription / service plan is required in Azure.
-  These external programs need their activation tokens reset in a 90 day period, or will require frequent (mulitple per hour) logins with Azure credentials to continue working.
+  These external programs need their activation tokens reset in a 90-day period, or will require frequent (multiple per hour) logins with Azure credentials to continue working.
-  A cronjob exists which calls o365_usertokens, to reset these tokens in a configureable interval.
+  A cronjob exists which calls o365_usertokens, to reset these tokens in a configurable interval.
 After the tokens for a user are reset, the user has to re-authenticate once.
 * The connector never syncs the user password (hash).
 A SAML service provider is configured to handle login against the UCS SAML Identity Provider.
-When configuring mulitple AD connections, additional SAML SPs have to be configured as per documentation.
-To configure the SAML connection, the wizard offers a powershell script that has to be executed on a MS Windows OS.
+When configuring multiple AD connections, additional SAML SPs have to be configured as per documentation.
+To configure the SAML connection, the wizard offers a powershell script that has to be executed on an MS Windows OS.

 # Product Tests